July 25, 2022

 Worth-it have been providing Resilience and Wellbeing workshops for pupils for almost 10 years.
 We have supported over 5000 children and young people in the delivery of our workshops which provide a range of personal and psychological resources that help cultivate strategies for positive mental health.

 Our range of pupil wellbeing support can be provided at a universal or targeted level.
 Providing support for all pupils or targeted groups of young people who may be struggling more than others.
 Our wellbeing support can be delivered remotely through coaching or online workshop facilitation or in-house when things return to ‘normal’!

-We are excited to announce a new programme to support Designated Mental Health Leads, Teachers and Pastoral staff deliver our workshops and materials themselves, directly to the pupils they want to support at this difficult time.
-During November 2020 we are Launching a limited Preview of our Wellbeing Club, initially for staff from secondary schools with a subsequent launch for primary schools to follow in December 2020.
+We are excited to announce our programme to support Designated Mental Health Leads, Teachers and Pastoral staff deliver our workshops and materials themselves, directly to the pupils they want to support at this difficult time.
+You can now access our DfE Assured Wellbeing Club.

 By joining our Wellbeing Club, staff will gain access to practical and effective workshops that use our approach to developing pupil wellbeing and resilience.
 They will be provided with several resources for the planning and delivery of evidence-based wellbeing workshops, peer support from other practitioners and regular Q&A sessions with our team of trained experts.

 The materials and resources you will access through our Wellbeing Club will empower children and young people to explore a range of practical strategies helpful for managing day-to-day challenges caused by the impact of COVID-19.
 Supporting them develop a range of personal strategies that they can use to support their mental health and wellbeing.